nodox/fullstack-bootcamp/chapter1.md

 Now open your browser and visit `https://NAME.herokuapp.com` and you will see the message *Hello World* in your browser.
 Anyone with an internet connection can now see your app when they visit your URL.
 Congratulations you've deployed your first application!

+In the next chapter we are going to learn HTML and CSS to add more features to our simple application.

 ## What is a web page?
 * Talk about the DOM and components of a web page